Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Text links

 Text links are labels that fall outside of a block of text and might start a task on a new page.

+Don’t use links as [buttons](https://jeunese.github.io/#/ux-writing?id=buttons).
+Buttons point to the most important actions in the UI while links:
+- Encourage browsing.
+- Imply that the user will be taken somewhere else.
+- Can be longer and more descriptive.

 Guidelines for text links include:
 - Start with words that are related to the user action, such as "Download" or "View".
 - Differentiate from unlinked text using colour.
 - Use text links as part of a sentence or phrase.